-Metro Cities supports modifications that were recommended by local and business officials and adopted by the Metropolitan Council in 2018 to use gross rather than net square feet in making SAC determinations, to combine use categories, to adjust the grandfather credit date and to not require a new SAC determination for business remodels that do not change the use of the property.
-These changes were intended to simplify the SAC program for users, and to reduce incidents of "surprise" SAC charges.
+Metro Cities supports current SAC program criteria that use gross square feet in making SAC determinations, and do not require a new SAC determination for business remodels that do not change the use of the property.
+These changes were the result of a 2018 task force that made recommendations to simplify the SAC program for users, and to reduce incidents of "surprise" SAC charges.